-Once you are a VIPKid teacher, you can request to join the VIPKID-Videos & Props Facebook group.
-Jennifer Anderson is the admin of the group and by joining you gain access to a huge database of free printable character files.
+Once you’re a VIPKid teacher, you can request to join the VIPKID-Videos & Props Facebook group.
+By joining, you gain access to a huge database of free printable character files.
 (That’s where I found my Meg, Mike, Dino printables as well as the other VIPKid printable characters.)

-Best Props for Level 1 and Level 2
+Best Props for Level 1 & Level 2

 I purchased this set from Amazon.
 It includes both uppercase and lowercase letters, and this is essential for your students because they need to be able to see both forms of the letter.
-I use these in every Level 1 class, and many of my Level 2 classes.
-I appreciate that the only thing on the from of the flashcard is the letter, but I have access to a corresponding image just by flipping the flashcard around.
+I used to use these in every Level 1 class, and many of my Level 2 classes.

 Level 1 Flashcards